- HEALTH INFORMATION

-As many of our readers know all too well, approximately 880 women die from complications of pregnancy and childbirth, each year in the US.
+Approximately 880 women die from complications of pregnancy and childbirth each year in the US.
 And this is just the tip of the iceberg – approximately 52,000 women per year suffer severe complications that may have lasting effects on their health (“severe maternal morbidity”).

 Despite the $111 billion spent annually in the US on hospital care related to childbirth, our country still ranks 47th globally in maternal mortality – behind countries including Bosnia and Turkey.
 This death rate has nearly doubled since 1990, due in part to the rising epidemic of obesity, diabetes and chronic hypertension amongst women of childbearing age, but even without those influencing factors, experts have estimated that 40-50% of maternal deaths are preventable.

 “We applaud this investment by Merck for Mothers,” said Preeclampsia Foundation executive director Eleni Tsigas.
-“As a member of the initial expert task force that advocated for Merck to invest in preeclampsia as an important maternal issue, often overlooked, but needing significant attention, we’re thrilled to see their commitment in this area.”
+“As a member of the initial expert task force that advocated for Merck to invest in preeclampsia as an important maternal issue, often overlooked, but needing significant attention, we’re thrilled to see their commitment take shape.”